 Where there is a lack of progress, additional support may be needed.
 Any support provided will always be considered in the light of the type of need, the purpose of the support and expected outcomes.

 Students with SEND might be supported in any of the following ways:

 - Individual or small group work which may take place before, during or after the college day;

 - In-class support from a Teaching Assistant;

 - Access arrangements for examinations, based on need, history of need, and whether it is the student's usual way of working;

 - Where completion of homework is an issue, support can be provided through our teachers or TA’s.

-As a parent of a child with SEND and who is receiving a specific intervention, you will be invited into school, contacted by telephone, or emailed to update you on your child’s progress.
+As a parent/carer of a child with SEND and who is receiving a specific intervention, you will be invited into college, contacted by telephone, or emailed to update you on your child’s progress.
 This will happen at least termly.
-Parents of a child with an EHCP will be invited to discuss the progress of their child on a termly basis.
-Progress, attendance, behaviour, readiness for learning, self-esteem, and any other relevant area could be discussed at a face-to-face meeting, parents, SENCO and outside agency specialists may be present.
-We will always try to inform parents in advance of the meeting who will be present.
+Parents/carers of a child with an EHCP will be invited to discuss the progress of their child on a termly basis.
+Progress, attendance, behaviour, readiness for learning, self-esteem, and any other relevant area could be discussed at a face-to-face meeting, parents/carers, SENCO and outside agency specialists may be present.
+We will always try to inform parents/carers in advance of the meeting who will be present.
 Parents/carers can ask for any trusted adult, such as a grandparent, to accompany them to the review meeting.
-For children on the School SEND Register there will be additional opportunities to meet or liaise with key staff throughout the year at timely intervals, dependent on need.
+For children on the College SEND Register there will be additional opportunities to meet or liaise with key staff throughout the year at timely intervals, dependent on need.